Key Takeaways

 A cover improves heating performance because it reduces energy waste at the pool surface.
 The impact is not subtle.

-Multiple energy and water efficiency sources estimate that, for heated pools, consistent cover use can save roughly 50 to 70 percent of heating energy by reducing evaporation.
+Multiple energy and water efficiency sources estimate that, for heated pools, consistent cover use can save roughly 50–70% of heating energy by reducing evaporation.

 In simple terms, that usually shows up as: